five-over-four/color_steganographer/README.md

 Each message begins and ends with an alternating sequence of 24 1s and 0s; 10101010...

-Encode your message into `image.png` with the command `python steno.py image.png -e "this is my message."` or from a file `source.txt` by using `python steno.py image.png -i "source.txt"`
+Encode your message into `image.png` with the command `python steno.py image.png -e "this is my message."` or from a file `source.txt` by using `python steno.py image.png -i source.txt`

 Decode such a message from `encoded.png` with the command `python steno.py encoded.png -d"`.
 If the encoded message is very long, it's recommended you pipe the result into a file with the `>` operator; `python steno.py encoded.png -d > target.txt`.